How your operation gets ready.

 The ongoing learning cadence

 A monthly 60-minute team learning ritual where one new capability is named, taught, and added to the map.
+Same backlog feeds the AI's prompt updates.
 Continuous improvement made routine.

 - One capability named, taught, added